 Written by Dr. Griffin

-The condition of our scalp influences the condition of our hair.
-A healthy scalp stimulates hair growth and promotes a flourishing head of hair.
+Basically, the scalp itself has a major influence on the appearance and health of the hair.
+In some ways, scalp care may even be considered more of a priority than hair care.
+A healthy scalp stimulates optimal hair growth and promotes a flourishing head of hair.
 Conversely, scalp disease, infections, and skin disorders can lead to hair thinning and loss.

-The scalp consists of five tissue layers: skin, connective tissue, aponeurosis, loose connective tissue, and periosteum (conveniently, the layers can be remembered as SCALP).
-Together, the layers create an intricate anatomical structure that runs from the face to the back of the neck and covers the cranial vault.
+The scalp anatomy consists of five tissue layers: skin, connective tissue, aponeurosis, loose connective tissue, and periosteum.
+Conveniently, the layers can be remembered as “SCALP.”
+Together, the layers create an intricate structure that runs from the face to the back of the neck and covers the cranial vault.

 - Skin – The thick outermost layer that contains hair follicles and sebaceous glands, which secretes an oil-like substance that lubricates the skin and hair.

 - Connective tissue – The layer beneath the skin (subcutaneous layer) that consists of fibrous tissue and fat.
 It contains the main blood vessels and nerves of the scalp, which notably give the scalp the richest blood supply of any area of the skin on the body.